Photo: AP Photo/File

 More from KSTP

-Economists say 90 days probably is too little time to resolve conflicts that have bedeviled U.S.-Chinese relations for years.
-They say Beijing's goal probably will be to show it is making progress so Trump extends his deadline.
+Private sector analysts say that is little time to resolve sprawling conflicts that have bedeviled U.S.-Chinese trade for years.
+That suggests Beijing will need to find ways to persuade Trump to extend his deadline.

 The Associated Press